andrewgu/ModConfigMenu/README.md

 1. Install the MCM mod.
 Recommend you do this by cloning the repo and compiling in ModBuddy.
 2. Add the API source files into your ModBuddy project, and make a few specific configuration changes.
+3. **Warning:** If you use MCM, make sure that your mod loads configurations properly when MCM is missing or if the player never actually opens MCM.
+See the tutorial for specifics.

 ### Screenshots